Scott Martin (thrower)

 Scott Martin (born 12 October 1982 in Wodonga, Victoria) is an Australian shot putter and discus throw competitor.
 He rose to prominence in a National Australia Bank advertisement promoting the 2006 Commonwealth Games; in the ad, Martin was shown taking part in a ballet class to improve his discus technique.
 He won a bronze medal in the men's shot put at the Games, and won gold in the men's discus throw.

-Scott Martin is currently the Australian and Oceania record holder with a throw of 21.26 metres in the Melbourne leg of the World Athletics Tour meeting in February 2008.
-He beat the previous record held by Justin Anlezark at 20.96 metres.

-In addition he is the 2006 Australian Shot Put champion, and he is a three-time discus champion (2004–06).
-Martin is currently managed by the Australian arm of Athletes1, whose Director is Rick Olarenshaw.
+Martin is a three-time discus champion (2004–06).
+He is currently managed by the Australian arm of Athletes1, whose Director is Rick Olarenshaw.

+In 2008, Martin was temporarily the Australia and Oceania shot put record holder following his performance at the Melbourne Telstra A Series.
 He competed at the 2008 Beijing Olympics in the shot put and 2012 London Olympics at the discus but failed to progress beyond the qualifying stage on both occasions.